laravel/nova-docs/3.0/resources/fields.md

 :::warning Code Field JSON Validation

 Nova does not automatically apply the `json` validation rule for `Code` fields.
-It's up to the user to specify this rule.
+This rule must be manually specified during validation if you wish for it to be applied.
 :::

 #### Syntax Highlighting